algosup/2022-2023-project-4-game-design-Team-8/documents/Test Plan.md

 ## Contingency plan

-1. The said team member will make templates for test procedures and will render his work accessible through GitHub to ensure that other team members could take on his work if the need were to rise.
+1. The team member assigned to testing will make templates for test procedures and will render his work accessible through GitHub to ensure that other team members could take on his work if the need were to rise.
 2. ...

 ## Schedule